steffitan23/cubstart-website/src/spec/spec-final-project.md

 ## Part 2: Final Project Presentation
 _<b>Deadline:</b> 5 December 2022, <b>40 points</b>_

-Demo Day will be held on **Monday, 5 December 2022**, location and time TBC.
+Demo Day will be held on **Thursday, 8 December 2022, from 11pm to 12.30pm at Soda 306**.
 (Pizza for lunch after will be included!)

 You'll be given **3 minutes to present + 1 minute for Q&A.** We will set up a Gradescope assignment to submit your slides and your iOS/Web application files.